Greedyiguane/Motd/README.md

-I call this- THE REJECT EDITION
+I call this- THE HELL EDITION
-- Added VHS to level 2 for real
+- added a monsters in level 1 and a lot to level 2
-- Added more monsters :)
-- Removed access to vents for everyone
 - ENJOY!!!